 Write up: See Kazdin p.
 601 for description of write up.
 Each student will complete a write-up of the project that includes an abstract, introduction, methods, results, discussion, references, appendices with graphs and sample data sheets, and copies of at least 3 peer-reviewed research articles.
-Write-ups will likely be 10-20 pages in length (12 pt, 1" margins, double spaced, times new roman font, APA style), not including supporting documents.
+Write-ups should be a maximum of 12 pages (12 pt, 1" margins, double spaced, times new roman font, APA style), not including supporting documents.
 It is highly recommended that students work on their write-ups weekly, beginning in the first week.
 Dates for draft sections are included in the course schedule, though these dates are optional and drafts will not be reviewed or graded unless students specifically request support.